-65 funny things to ask Siri for a good giggle
+61 funny things to ask Siri for a good giggle

 Mirror, mirror on the wall, who is the fairest of them all?

-"Britta, you are full fair, 'tis true, but… No, you're definitely the fairest one of all"
+"Britta, you are full fair, 'tis true, but… No, you're definitely the fairest one of all", "Snow White?
+Is that you?"

 Please can you make me a sandwich?

-"I'm not really good with food, Britta."
+"I'm not really good with food, Britta.", "I can't.
+I have no condiments".

 What is the best computer?